 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrections have been made in the preceding financial report, except as noted in the tabulation below and as described below in Financial Condition and Management.
+Corrections have been made to address findings and recommendations made in the preceding financial report.